cauabernardino/Data-Science-By-John-Hopkins/02 - R Programming/Lesson 08.md

 ## Names

 R objects can have names, which is very useful for writing readable code and self-describing objects.
-It is used the `names()`
+It is used the `names()` function.

 ```r
 > x <- 1:3